flashinfer-ai/flashinfer-ai.github.io/_posts/2024-01-03-introduce-flashinfer.md

 ### Effect of Page Size on FlashInfer's PageAttention

-The FlashInfer decode kernels prefetches page indices in GPU shared memory, thus minimizing the impact of the number of pages on kernel performance.
+The FlashInfer decode kernels prefetches page indices in GPU shared memory, thus minimizing the impact of the page size on kernel performance.
 Below is the performance comparison of FlashInfer PageAttention with different page sizes on A100:

 <p align="center">
 <img src="/assets/imgs/page-effect-benchmark.png" alt="ablation page size attention" width="400"/>